gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-KEY Management of protection engine SHOULD exploit SCTP CRYPTO chunk for handshaking, in that case any packet being exchanged between protection engine peers shall be transported as payload of Encrypted chunk (see {{crypto-chunk}}).
+KEY Management of protection engine SHOULD exploit SCTP CRYPTO chunk for handshaking, in that case any packet being exchanged between protection engine peers shall be transported as payload of Protected chunk (see {{crypto-chunk}}).

 KEY Management MAY use other mechanism than what provided by SCTP CRYPTO